Published on Tuesday, 19 May 2026 at 8:24:24 AM

 It can stop you from doing the things you enjoy, whether that’s exercise, getting out and about with your family or work.

-Over time, this can lead to a sedentary lifestyle, mental stress, loss of motivation, each of which can make the injury worse.
+Over time, this can lead to a sedentary lifestyle, mental stress or loss of motivation, each of which can make the injury worse.

-I’m tired of hearing people say, ‘it will eventually go away if I let it rest’.
-In most cases, that’s exactly why it keeps coming back.
+We tire of hearing people say, ‘it will eventually go away if I let it rest’.
+In most cases, that’s exactly why it keeps coming back!

 Mistake #1 – Do nothing but rest

-Here are some strengthening exercises that you can start doing to improve the foot and the ankle.
+Here are some strengthening exercises that you can start doing to help the foot and the ankle.

 Toe extended calf raises